Posts Tagged: security

 As such, for two-factor authentication to be an effective security tool, users should ensure that they use a unique password for their MIDAS account (i.e. one which isn’t the same as the password they use to login to their own email account!)

-For more information on the existing security settings and features available within MIDAS, please see: //mid.as/help/manage-security-settings
+For more information on the existing security settings and features available within MIDAS, please see the Manage Security Settings section of the help documentation.

 Want to help shape and improve future MIDAS updates?
 Then why not consider becoming a Beta Tester? – it’s free, there’s nothing to install, and no technical knowledge is required!